The Unexpected Vocal Changes Accompanying Weight Loss: Dr. Gupta Explains

-It can be unexpected to notice a change in octave or pitch after weight loss and cause you to ask: does your voice change when you lose weight?
+It can be unexpected to notice a change in octave or pitch after weight loss and may lead to questions about whether your voice changes when you lose weight.

 We will cover the interesting relationship of weight loss and voice change, share a few firsthand stories of people who have lost weight and noticed vocal changes, and then share what Dr. Reena Gupta–a laryngologist (voice doctor)–has to say about this effect and its causes.

-Why Does Your Voice Change When You Lose Weight?
+Why Does Your Voice Change After Weight Loss?

 Some people notice that their voice gets higher or lower after following slimming down while others notice a difference in sound but not necessarily pitch, and still others don’t notice their voice changing throughout weight loss whatsoever–even after losing a considerable amount.

-So why does your voice change when you lose weight and why do some people experience while others don’t?
+So you may wonder why does your voice change after weight loss and why do some people experience while others don’t.

 The relationship of weight loss and vocal function has been researched and findings indicate that obesity may affect vocal function because added fat tissue around the neck, chest, and laryngeal airway may constrict the normal function and sound of one’s voice in contrast to their previous weight and intonation.1